Meditation pods are finally for sale on Amazon. But is it actually worth buying a meditation pod?

 “I started seeing these lights swirling above me.
 And I heard an eerie voice,” says Tamzin Oakland, who had her first meditation pod session last month.

-As things stand, meditation pods are in the same position virtual reality was in a year ago.
+As things stand, meditation pods are in the same position virtual reality was a year ago.
 Yes, there are now meditation pods for sale but are they really ready for market?